-You can deduct the cost of business telephone calls made on your own phone, including:
+You can deduct the cost of business telephone calls made on your own phone, including the following expenses.

 - Business calls on a second line. - Long-distance business calls on any phone. - A pro-rata portion (the business part) of special services on any line. - A pro-rata portion (the business part) of basic local services on a second line.